bentman/jarvis/README.md

 1. Open your browser to **http://localhost:3000**
 2. JARVIS will greet you with personality
 3. Start chatting - responses are powered by local AI
-4. If voice is enabled, say "jarvis" or "hey jarvis" to activate voice mode

 ### API Access